aave-dao/aave-v3-origin/docs/3.5/Aave-v3.5-features.md

 ### Improved flag logic

-In v3.4 we increased the robustness of the flag logic for borrow operations, by switching validations from `scaledBalance to scaled` comparisons to checks against the actual balance (e.g. `balanceZeroAfterBurn`).
+In v3.4 we increased the robustness of the flag logic for borrow operations, by switching validations from `unscaled to scaled` comparisons to checks against the actual balance (e.g. `balanceZeroAfterBurn`).

 In v3.5 we decided to double down on these robustness improvements: